studentof2020/Creators/experiment/post_test.md

 <p><b>Post-test</b></p>
-<p>Q1.What is the weight of CuSO4 is used initally to prepare solution.<br>
+<p>Q1.What is the weight of CuSO4 is used initally to prepare solution?<br>
 a:<b>0.2g</b><br>
 b:0.3g<br>
 c:0.4g<br>